LeaVerou/lea.verou.me/2023/eigensolutions/index.md

 Outside of specific cases,
-it's also good to have a design principle in place about which way is generally favored, which is part of the product philosophy and can be used to fall back on when weighing the tradeoffs end up roughly even.
+it's also good to have a design principle in place about which way is generally favored, which is part of the product philosophy
+(the answer to the [eigenquestion](https://coda.io/@shishir/eigenquestions-the-art-of-framing-problems/eigenquestions-3):
+***"Are we optimizing for flexibility or learnability?"***) and can be used to fall back on if weighing tradeoffs ends up inconclusive.

+Note that **even when we don’t think the eigensolution is implementable**, designing the tailored solutions as special cases of that ***"north star UI"*** can still be a good idea.
+I have often seen "unimplementable" solutions become implementable later on, due to changes in internal or external factors.
+If that happens, we already have everything in place for it.

 In the web platform we’ve gone back and forth on this a lot.
 In the beginning, the Web skewed towards shipping higher level abstractions.